MarcelW1323/clean_business_chart/clean_business_chart/README.rst

 Clean Business Chart is a Python package for IBCS-like charts based on matplotlib.
+Currently a column chart with waterfall and a barchart with waterfall are supported

 * Free software: MIT license